numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     In nose - `assert_equal(1,1)`
     Equivalent statement in pytest - `assert(1==1)`

+    This can mostly be done using a search-replace or sed.

 3. `parametrize` instead of `yield` bases test generators - The builtin `pytest.mark.parametrize` decorator enables parametrization of arguments for a test function.
 This is more manageable than the nose `yield` based counterpart.